 The historic 1920 Benton Ballou house located at 119 E. Princeton Street in Ontario is the site of our April 8th dinner potluck meeting.
 Significance: Benton Ballou was one of Ontario’s early pioneers.
 He had extensive holdings in peach orchards and owned the patent on a peach pitting machine, which he eventually sold to Norton Simon.
 He was also the original owner of what is known today as Hofer Ranch.

 As this is a private residence RSVPs are mandatory.
 Adults only.
-Please see flyer on the left for further details.
+Please see flyer above for further details.

 Follow us on Twitter: @ontario_heritag